New York Metro Area – Water and Wastewater Solutions

 Sara Igielski, P.E., ENV SP, Engineer

-Sara has over 4 years of experience in the NYC region, serving as a project manager and task leader on resiliency in stormwater and wastewater projects.
-Sara is committed to the development of sustainable and innovative solutions to improve/restore existing infrastructure and to create new sustainable infrastructure.
+Sara has over 4 years of experience in the NYC region, serving as a project manager and task leader on resilience in stormwater and wastewater projects.
+Sara is committed to the development of sustainable and innovative solutions to improve/restore existing water infrastructure and to create new sustainable infrastructure.
 She also serves as New York Water Environment Association’s Young Professionals (YPs) Representative on the Board of Directors and is a past chair of the New York Water Environment Association Met Chapter’s YP group.